target/pod-reaper/README.md

 Default value: "" (which will look at ALL namespaces)

 Controls which kubernetes namespace the pod-reaper is in scope for the pod-reaper.
 Note that the pod-reaper uses an `InClusterConfig` which makes use of the service account that kubernetes gives to its pods.
 Only pods (and namespaces) accessible to this service account will be visible to the pod-reaper.

+### `GRACE_PERIOD`

+Default value: nil (indicates to the use the default specified for pods)

+Controls the grace period between a soft pod termination and a hard termination.
+This will determine the time between when the pod's containers are send a `SIGTERM` signal and when they are sent a `SIGKILL` signal.
+The format follows the go-lang `time.duration` format (example: "1h15m30s").
+A duration of `0s` can be considered a hard kill of the pod.

 ### `SCHEDULE`